 To learn more about any of the clubs listed, please reach out to the primary contact included for each student club.

-The African Students Union provides a means for the meaningful discussion, exploration and celebration of all things politically, socially, and culturally Africa.
-They want to create an environment on campus where people who are educated on African topics or wish to be can come together to have fun, discuss and most importantly, eat.
+The African Students Union exists to provide a means for the meaningful discussion, exploration and celebration of all things politically, socially, and culturally African.

 Asian Heritage Month, held in April, is a celebration of the experiences and histories of various Asian and Pacific American cultures.
 They connect the diverse Asian and Asian American groups on campus as well as in the surrounding communities, by spreading awareness of social issues and of the benefits each group has to offer.

 The Association for African Development’s mission is to work toward building the skills of NYU students by focusing on raising awareness & developing knowledgeable leaders with the intent of promoting African enhancement.